j0ono0/handheld_game_console_prototype_01/readme.md

 ## Firmware

+Goals for this section of the project were less defined than the hardware - Something fun to show off and achievable to create.
+I have a 'secret' ongoing project of creating a roguelike and would very much like it to run on a handheld console.
+With several attempts of this game genre for desktop under my belt - all of them failures of varying degrees - I decided to set some further constraints around what a 'minimum viable product' might look like.
+The result is my homage to Sokoban (see intro for details).
+The code is total overkill for the task at hand but with the thought it might be the ground work for a more complex roguelike game.

-The project utilises the Arduino environment to streamline access to libraries, interfacing with hardware, and compiling/uploading tasks.
+The project utilises the Arduino environment which streamlines access to libraries, interfacing with hardware, and compiling/uploading.
 Whilst Arduino is essentially C++, I've attempted to primarily write in C compatible code as practice for developing for more restricted hardware devices.

-### Graphics

-Game graphics are broken broadly into 2 categories, terrain tiles and entity sprites.
-Together the form an 'environment'.
-This environment is a grid of squares, each square is of 16x16 pixels in size.

-Terrain tiles are each 8x8 pixels, half sized compared to the environment grid.
-This size was chosen as a balance between convenience, efficiency, and fidelity.

-Sprites are all arbitary sizes but occupy a single environment grid location.
-Each sprite is compromised of 1 or more images allowing sprites to be animated within the game.

-Tiles and sprites are rendered onto 'layers' that result in overlapping graphics an a richer representation of the environment.

-...

-To use images as game graphics, they first need to be converted into C code.
-This was achieved by writing a handful of Python scripts.

-convert png images to C compatible arrays (and rgb565 color space) convert tiles into indexed-colour arrays convert graphical maps into a terrain/map arrays
+In the course of processing graphics for embedding into into the game I wrote a hand-full of Python scripts.
+These are a work-in-progress as I experiment and streamline how I create graphical assets (sprites, level maps, and background tiles) and process them for embedding into the code.

+At the time of writing this the game is fully functional with 3 levels.
+The user interface includes buttons to reset, skip levels, plus display a demo art screen.
+The latter as a talking point for where the graphics may go when showing off the project.